Frequently Asked Questions

 Download a copy of our Separated Family Policy (including Divorce Rules)

-Everyone’s journey through therapy is different, so the number of sessions that your therapist will suggest will depend on your individual situation.
-If you have any concerns, please discuss them with your therapist.
+Everyone’s journey through therapy is different, so the number of sessions that your practitioner will suggest will depend on your individual situation.
+If you have any concerns, please discuss them with your practitioner.

 To change or cancel an appointment you can click on the link in your appointment confirmation SMS or email and change it online.
 Alternatively please call us on (02) 4363 6600, or email support@thereadclinic.com.